-- 2.8 CHIMNEY The chimney must conform to the following requirements :- - 2.8.1 Generate a draught when in use of minimum 12 Pa (0.05 ins WG). - 2.8.2 Have a minimum internal cross section equivalent to not less than 125mm diameter.
-(12,272mm2) - 2.8.3 Be capable of withstanding the flue gas temperatures generated by the stove. - 2.8.4 Terminating at least 1 metre above the ridge. - 2.8.5 Be free from any cracks or sources of leakage and be sealed throughout its entire length to prevent leakage of products of combustion into the property. - 2.8.6 Have no bends greater than 45 degrees. - 2.8.7 Have no obstructions and having been swept throughout its entire length. - 2.8.8 Being connected only to this Portway stove. - 2.8.9 Conforming to local building regulations and rules in force. - 2.8.10 Being adequately insulated. - 2.8.11 Where the flue passes through timber or thatch or vunerable materials specialist advice must be sought. - 2.8.12 THIS APPLIANCE MUST NOT BE INSTALLED ON A SHARED FLUE SYSTEM.
+- 2.8 CHIMNEY The chimney must conform to the following requirements :- - 2.8.1 Generate a draught when in use of minimum 12 Pa (0.05 ins WG). - 2.8.2 Have a minimum internal cross section equivalent to not less than 125mm diameter or rectangular / square flues having the same cross sectional area and a minimum dimension not less than 100mm for straight flues or 125mm for flues with bends or offsets.
+Minimum effective height is 5 metres. - 2.8.3 Be capable of withstanding the flue gas temperatures generated by the stove. - 2.8.4 Terminating at least 1 metre above the ridge. - 2.8.5 Be free from any cracks or sources of leakage and be sealed throughout its entire length to prevent leakage of products of combustion into the property. - 2.8.6 Have no bends greater than 45 degrees. - 2.8.7 Have no obstructions and having been swept throughout its entire length. - 2.8.8 Being connected only to this Portway stove. - 2.8.9 Conforming to local building regulations and rules in force. - 2.8.10 Being adequately insulated. - 2.8.11 Where the flue passes through timber or thatch or vunerable materials specialist advice must be sought. - 2.8.12 THIS APPLIANCE MUST NOT BE INSTALLED ON A SHARED FLUE SYSTEM.